Fernside & Malcolm House

 The services are located in the leafy district of Newton Heath Manchester set in a residential area, boasting large open gardens to the rear along with ample car parking facilities.
 The service has excellent local transport links and is within easy walking distance of local shops, Brookdale Park and a wide range of community resources.

-Fernside House is a residential step through service providing 6 bedrooms with en-suite bathrooms, 2 wheelchair accessible bedrooms are located on the ground floor with a shared lounge, the home has a large communal lounge, kitchen / dining room and a separate training / domestic style kitchen.
-Fernside will operate with the support of a multi-professional team with internal staffing ratios which reflect the assessed staffing needs of each service user.
+Fernside House is a Respite Crisis Unit, providing a resource to adults with Learning Disabilities with associated needs 24/7, 365 days a year.
+Individuals eligible for the service are those who are in need of emergency step-up or step-down crisis respite, or a planned period of intensive support.
+The service will provide 6 bedrooms with en-suite bathrooms, 2 wheelchair accessible bedrooms are located on the ground floor with a shared lounge, the service has a large communal lounge, kitchen / dining room and a separate training / domestic style kitchen.
+Fernside will operate with the support of a multi-professional team with an internal staffing ratio which reflect the assessed staffing needs of each service user.

 Each service user will have their own package of support which will be person centred and tailored to individual needs, night support will consist of waking night staff dependent upon individual needs.